INFORMATION STATEMENT* Mission Saver Account and 31 Day Mission Saver Account

 The requirement to give us at least 31 days’ notice for the 31 Day Mission Saver Account does not apply where the request is to alleviate financial hardship that you are suffering.
 If you are suffering financial hardship, please contact us so that we may understand your need to withdraw your investment on less than 31 days’ written notice.
 For more information about our hardship policy please go to: www.cdfcommunityfund.org.au/about-us

 Unless you can demonstrate that you are suffering financial hardship, redemption requests are subject to at least 31 days’ written notice.

 Interest rates are published at www.cdfcommunityfund.org.au/interest-rates.
 The interest payable on your Mission Saver Account or 31 Day Mission Saver Account is a variable interest rate and is subject to change.

-Accounts held by students up until the age of 18 years will be eligible for a bonus rate of 2.10% per annum payable on top of the Mission Saver: Student Base Rate.
+Accounts held by students up until the age of 18 years will be eligible for a bonus rate on top of the Mission Saver: Student Base Rate.
 The bonus rate is paid when there is at least one $1 contribution in that month and no withdrawals.
 Interest is calculated daily and paid monthly.